toughcodersir/Workhub/README.md

 🌐 Overview

 WorkHub is a complete Learning Management Platform (LMS) designed to simplify how organizations manage their Employees, Batches, and Mentors.
 It is built as a monolithic full-stack application using:

-Backend: Java 21, Spring Boot, Spring Data JPA, PostgreSQL
+Backend: Java 21, Spring Boot, Spring Data JPA, PostgreSQL and React,js for the frontend.

-Frontend: React.js

 Testing Tools: Postman
 Build Tools: Maven & Node.js

 WorkHub provides clean UI, powerful admin tools, and complete CRUD operations for all modules.